camptocamp/k8s-talos-linux-labs/README.md

   talosctl machineconfig patch worker.yaml --patch @patches/network.yaml --patch @patches/tpm-disk-encryption.yaml --patch @patches/metrics-server.yaml --patch @patches/bgp-node-labels.yaml --output worker.yaml
   ```

-### Install Talos OS on the nodes
+### Install Talos Linux on the nodes

-- After booting each node into maintenance mode, we removed the Talos ISO from the VM, then we proceeded to install Talos OS.
+- After booting each node into maintenance mode, we removed the Talos ISO from the VM, then we proceeded to install Talos Linux.

-- For each **control plane node**, we applied the Talos OS configuration using the following commands:
+- For each **control plane node**, we applied the Talos Linux configuration using the following commands:
   ```bash
   CONTROL_PLANE_IP=("192.168.80.11" "192.168.80.12" "192.168.80.13")
   for ip in "${CONTROL_PLANE_IP[@]}"; do